36 Fun Word Games for Kids To Help with Vocabulary & LiteracyAll Posts

 - Learn compassion, empathy, and kindness.
 Well-being apps provide the perfect framework to enhance their emotional development.

 Stay current in the digital world by playing new games.
 Learning how to use devices and computers at an early age prepares your child for school and their career.

 Here's a list of several games geared toward different age groups.
 There's something here for everyone:

 Best for: Grades 1 to 5

-Prodigy Education's newest adventure invites children to build reading and writing skills in a fun, adaptive environment.
+Prodigy Education's newest adventure invites children to build reading and language skills in a fun, adaptive environment.
 Every question kids answer gives them more energy for building objects, earning coins and creating a world of their very own!

 As your child plays and learns, you can follow along with their progress in your free parent account.
-Early access for Prodigy English is coming in January 2022, so sign up to the waitlist today for the chance to get a first look for you and your child!

 Best for: Older kids, grades 6+